 This however is only the preferred form of candle lighting.
 If one did not light candles 18 minutes before sunset he can still light candles up to a few minutes before sunset.
 Beware however, for your watch may be off, and it is always forbidden to light candles after sunset.

 The reason why we light candles a few minutes early is in order to avoid any possibility of starting Shabbat late.
 Think of it as a train leaving the station.
 If you're one minute late, you missed it.
+There is also a mitzvah to add to the beginning and end of Shabbat.

 By the way, though most communities light Shabbat candles 18 minutes before sunset, local custom may vary.
 For instance in Jerusalem, the custom is to light 40 minutes before sunset.